smithgeoffrey/go-coop/logging/README.md

 ### Fluentd to ELK

 If you're thinking more like, "what if I had to run this at work or something more enterprisy?"
 ELK is pretty common.
 Assuming an ELK stack were already up, all we'd need is a small client to run on containers.
-Docker has a native logdriver for fluentd.
-And I found a blog showing its use with springboot containers pushing to ELK: https://programmaticponderings.com/2017/04/10/streaming-docker-logs-to-the-elastic-stack-using-fluentd/.
+I found a blog showing its use with springboot containers pushing to ELK: https://programmaticponderings.com/2017/04/10/streaming-docker-logs-to-the-elastic-stack-using-fluentd/.

 For me to test though, I'd need an ELK.
 Running it on the pi caused a crash first try.
 [1]  But as a development exercise, I should be able to run ELK smoothly as a container on my laptop and test containers on the pi pushing logs to it.
 After that, I could try just pushing to mongo or anything better suited for running on the pi and keeping life simple.